Love, Blactually: Production

 "Love, Blactually" is the season premiere of the seventh season of Family Guy.
 It was written by one of the show's main voice actors, Mike Henry, in his first episode of the season.
 The episode dealt a lot with the character of Cleveland Brown, which is one of the characters for which Henry provides the voice.
 The episode was directed by Cyndi Tang, who has been with the show since its fifth season.
 Series regulars Peter Shin and James Purdum served as supervising directors for the episode.
 The episode is one of the last to concentrate on the character of Cleveland, since he would be moved to The Cleveland Show (which Henry co-created).

 "Love, Blactually", along with the first eight episodes of the seventh season were released on DVD by 20th Century Fox Home Entertainment in the United States and Canada on June 16, 2009, one month after it had completed broadcast on television.
 The "Volume 7" DVD release features bonus material including deleted scenes, animatics, and commentaries for every episode.

-In addition to the regular cast, actress Kat Foster portrayed the voice of Carolyn, and actress Meredith Baxter portrayed herself.
+In addition to the regular cast, actress Kat Foster portrayed the voice of Carolyn.
 Recurring voice actors Ralph Garman, writer Danny Smith, writer Alec Sulkin, and writer John Viener also made minor appearances.
 Then-series writer and regular voice actress Alex Borstein portrayed the voice of Loretta Brown.